 Since our inception in 2015, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, acquiring or discovering product candidates and securing related intellectual property rights, conducting discovery, research and development activities for our programs and planning for potential commercialization.
 We do not have any products approved for sale and have not generated any revenue from product sales.
-To date, we have funded our operations with proceeds from the sales of preferred stock and our initial public offering, or IPO.
-Through March 31, 2019, we had received gross proceeds of \$87.5 million from the sales of our preferred stock and \$114.7 million from the sales of common stock through our IPO.
+To date, we have funded our operations with proceeds from the sales of preferred stock and our initial public offering, or IPO, and an underwritten public offering that closed in July 2019.
+Through June 30, 2019, we had received gross proceeds of \$87.5 million from the sales of our preferred stock and \$114.7 million from the sales of common stock through our IPO.
+In July 2019, we closed an underwritten public offering that raised additional net proceeds of approximately \$129.5 million.
 Since our inception, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates and programs.
-Our net losses were \$17.1 million and \$8.2 million for the three months ended March 31, 2019 and 2018, respectively.
-As of March 31, 2019 we had an accumulated deficit of \$88.8 million.
+Our net losses were \$33.2 million and \$18.7 million for the six months ended June 30, 2019 and 2018, respectively.
+As of June 30, 2019 we had an accumulated deficit of \$104.9 million.
 We expect to continue to incur significant expenses for at least the next several years as we advance our product candidates from discovery through preclinical development and clinical trials and seek regulatory approval of our product candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 We may also incur expenses in connection with the in-licensing or acquisition of additional product candidates.
-Furthermore, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company
+Furthermore, we expect to incur a

 As a result, we will need substantial additional funding to support our continuing operations and pursue our growth strategy.
-Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations with proceeds from outside sources, with a majority of such proceeds to be derived from sales of equity, including the net proceeds from our IPO.
+Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations with proceeds from outside sources, with a majority of such proceeds to be derived from sales of equity, including the net proceeds from our IPO and the underwritten public offering that closed in July 2019.
 We also plan to pursue additional funding from outside sources, including our expansion of, or our entry into, new borrowing arrangements; research and development incentive payments from the Australian government; and our entry into potential future collaboration agreements for one or more of our programs.
 We may be unable to raise additional funds or enter into such other agreements or arrangements when needed on favorable terms, or at all.
 If we fail to raise capital or enter into such agreements as, and when, needed, we may have to significantly delay, scale back or discontinue the development and commercialization of one or more of our product candidates or delay our pursuit of potential in-licenses or acquisitions.